aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 curl: (28) Failed to connect to www.cv-prod-us-central1-c.arista.io port 443 after 271527 ms: Could not connect to server
 ```

-- Force AVD/`cv_deploy` through the Proxy Server by passing correct Proxy-related settings using explicit AVD/`cv_deploy` inputs or supported environment variables.
+- Force `cv_deploy` through the Proxy Server by passing correct Proxy-related settings using explicit `cv_deploy` inputs or supported environment variables.

 ### Proxy Server does not exist

-**Issue**: Proxy Server passed to AVD/`cv_deploy` does not exist on the network (does not respond to ARP requests)
+**Issue**: Proxy Server passed to `cv_deploy` does not exist on the network (does not respond to ARP requests)

 **Symptoms**: Attempt to run `cv_deploy` returns the following exception: